okfn/okfn.github.com/blog/_posts/2015-02-20-introducing-goodtables.md

 ## What is it?

-[Tabular Validator](https://github.com/okfn/goodtables) is a Python package for validating tabular data through a processing pipeline.
+[Good Tables](https://github.com/okfn/goodtables) is a Python package for validating tabular data through a processing pipeline.

 It is built by [Open Knowledge](https://okfn.org), with funding from the [Open Data User Group](https://www.gov.uk/government/groups/open-data-user-group).
-Tabular Validator is currently an *alpha release*.
+Good Tables is currently an *alpha release*.

 Applications range from simple validation checks on CSV files, to integration with a larger ETL pipeline.